"Quality is at the heart of what we do"

 Practice support (often the difference)

-How do I choose a music school in Nairobi?
+Looking for a music school in Nairobi?

 Compare teacher quality, whether lessons are customized to the learner's goals, scheduling policy, progress tracking, performance opportunities, and clear fees.
 Also confirm whether lessons are in-home, online, or studio-based and what areas in Nairobi are covered.